Bradley-D/kaka/README.md

 Kaka
 ===

 Hi.
 I'm a starter theme called 'Kaka'.
-Please turn me into the next, most awesome, WordPress theme out there.
+You can use it as is, as a parent theme or however floats your boat.
 That's what I'm here for.

 My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
 Here are some of the other more interesting things you'll find here: